satorare-registry/.github/profile/README.md

 etc.

 Each XSAT Subasset will include metadata and chain info related to that Ordinal sat.
-Eventually, a market can form around this datbase where trustless PSBT trades can be done.
+Eventually, a market can form around this database where trustless PSBT trades can be done.
+It will also evolve into a hybrid wiki/markketplace/wallet.

 The data from the Satorare Registry is available to anyone for integration or general perusal.
 It is on the Bitcoin Blockchain!

+# Inscriptions

+The sats submitted to the Satorare Registry do not need to have an inscription associated with it.

 # Registry Submissions